krisanndesiderio/SYSTEM-TRON/README.md

 To the future researchers, they will be benefited with the study because there will be another reference for their future research.

+# Methods

+Over the course of the COVID-19 pandemic, CDC has maintained a count of US cases and deaths by both aggregate and individual means (case surveillance).
+The CDC collects aggregate counts from jurisdiction websites using both manual and automated means, including a survey of jurisdiction on a daily basis.
+This is done by calculating the number of COVID-19 cases and deaths occurring in each jurisdiction per day and publishing the information online.
+During the pandemic, the process of gathering case surveillance data changed (supplementary figure available from authors upon request).
+To facilitate data gathering from jurisdictions, the CDC initiated an outbreak response database beginning January 22, 2020.
+On August 5, 2020, the Council of State and Territorial Epidemiologists kicked off a transition from an outbreak response to a national surveillance approach based on the existing surveillance of NNDSS.
+This event marked the start of the transition from an acute infectious disease outbreak response to a national standardized surveillance approach built upon the existing surveillance infrastructure of NNDSS.
+The researchers analyzed case surveillance data to determine the proportion of case surveillance records with complete information on selected characteristics, such as demographics, underlying medical conditions, symptoms, and outcome (ie, hospitalization, intensive care unit admission, and death) per month by HHS region.

 # Expected Output